robrousejr/OOP/Snake/README.md

 ### Milestone 4

 * Nothing other than the startGame() function is in *main*
+* Updated commenting and spacing throughout game
+* Code is setup like a framework which could easily be modified to change the game

 ### Newly Added Features (Milestone 3)
 * Added boundaries which can kill Snake